Undocumented youth in the United States: Deferred Action for Childhood Arrivals (DACA)

 On June 15, 2012, the Department of Homeland Security (DHS) announced the executive (President Obama and his administration) decision to defer immigration enforcement for undocumented youth who meet specific requirements set under the Deferred Action for Childhood Arrivals (DACA) plan.
 This order provided temporary relief from immigration enforcement and deportation proceedings, as well as the authorization to work.
-In Janet Napolitano's memorandum to the U.S. Customs and Border Patrol, U.S. Citizenship and Immigration Services, and U.S. Immigration and Customs Enforcement, the Secretary of Homeland Security stated that immigration laws should be enforced sensibly and with consideration to the individual situation.
-In the case for these young people living in the U.S, she stated that they had no intent on breaking any law and should have the opportunity to be productive people in this country.
+The Secretary of Homeland Security, Janet Napolitano, released a memorandum to the U.S. Customs and Border Patrol, U.S. Citizenship and Immigration Services, and U.S. Immigration and Customs Enforcement, stating that immigration laws should be enforced sensibly and with consideration to the individual situation.
+In the case of these young people living in the U.S., she stated that they had no intent on breaking any law and should have the opportunity to be productive people in this country.

 Individuals may request DACA if they meet the following requirements: